ZycAlix/Projet-Spyware/Cifar10.md

   ```
-If we want to have a specifique processor or to use processors at a different moment, we could also change a method to define processors.
+Of course, in addition to Data Augmentation, we can also use some special processors, such as some of MMF's processors or custom processors, or use multiple processors at the same time.
 For example:
   ```
     ... in . yaml